kaimv/basic-webserver/README.md

 - Basic support for rendering HTML and plaintext with associated status codes.
 - Streamlined user interface and error reporting.
 - Bug fixes and performance optimizations.

+# Usage

+Once `basic-web-server` is installed, you can import it into your Python scripts using the following:

+`import basic_webserver`

+Now you can utilize the functionalities provided by `basic_webserver` in your Python projects.
+You may find examples within the examples folder in this repository.

 # Future Development Plans